beingabeeha/ecommerce-frontend/README.md

-# Bloomelle - E-commerce Frontend
+E-commerce Frontend

-Welcome to **Bloomelle**, a beautiful skincare e-commerce website.
  This is the frontend for an e-commerce platform dedicated to skincare products.
 The website allows users to browse and purchase a variety of skincare products with an easy-to-use interface.

 ## Features